Doubly isogenous curves of genus two with a rational action of $D_6$: Initial heuristics and data

-In order for two $D_6$ curves $C_1$ and $C_2$ to be doubly isogenous, there must be multiple simultaneous isogenies among the elliptic curves that appear as factors of the Jacobians of $C_1^{(2)}$ and $C_2^{(2)}$.
+Remember from Definition~\ref{def:doubly isogenous} that two \dsixcurves $C_1$ and $C_2$ are doubly isogenous if $\Jac C_1$ is isogenous to $\Jac C_2$ and $\Jac C_1^{[2]}$ is isogenous to $\Jac C_2^{[2]}$.
+For this to happen, there must be multiple simultaneous isogenies among the elliptic curves that appear as factors of the Jacobians of $C_1^{[2]}$ and $C_2^{[2]}$.
 To simplify matters, for our heuristics we will consider \emph{geometric} isogenies among these curves instead of $\FF_q$-rational isogenies, with the expectation that up to constant factors the result of the analysis would be the same.
 That is, if we view the elliptic curves that arise as factors of our Jacobians to be somehow drawn at random from the elliptic curves over $\FF_q$, then the probability that two geometrically isogenous curves are actually isogenous over $\FF_q$ is approximately~$1/2$.

-\begin{example} Consider a member of the $D_6$ family given in Notation~\ref{N:basiccurve}, together with the unramified elementary abelian $2$-cover described in Section~\ref{sec:covers2}.
-The Jacobian of the curve itself is isogenous to the square of an elliptic curve (the base elliptic curve given in Porism~\ref{P:baseE}), and the Prym variety of the unramified cover is also isogenous to a product of elliptic curves.
-Up to geometric isomorphism, there are four elliptic curves appearing in this Prym, one with multiplicity $6$ and three with multiplicity $3$; see Table~\ref{table:lambdas}.
-We take $E^6$, $E^{\threea}$, $E^{\threeb}$, and $E^{\threec}$ to be the curves with the $\lambda$-invariants given in the table, setting $e=1$ for each.
-These curves depend on the parameter~$u$ associated to the $D_6$ curve we started with.
+\begin{example} Let $D_{u,c}$ be a curve in the \dsixfamily given in Notation~\ref{N:ucurves}, and consider the maximal unramified elementary abelian $2$-cover ${\pi\colon D^{[2]}_{u,c}\to D_{u,c}}$ described in Section~\ref{sec:covers2}.
+The Jacobian of $D_{u,c}$ is isogenous to the square of the elliptic curve $E_{r,c}$ in Corollary~\ref{P:baseE}, where $r = -u^2(u^2-9)^2/(u^2-1)^2$, and the Prym variety of the cover $\pi$ is also isogenous to a product of elliptic curves.
+As noted in Proposition~\ref{P:2decomp}, up to geometric isomorphism there are four elliptic curves appearing in this Prym, one with multiplicity $6$ and three with multiplicity $3$; see Table~\ref{table:lambdas}.
+We take $E^{(6)}$, $E^{(\threea)}$, $E^{(\threeb)}$, and $E^{(\threec)}$ to be the curves with the $\lambda$-invariants given in the table, setting $e=1$ for each.
+These curves depend on the parameter~$u$ associated to the \dsixcurve we started with.